Goopi Gawaiya Bagha Bajaiya

-Goopi Gawaiya Bagha Bajaiya is an Indian animated film directed by Shilpa Ranade.
+Goopi Gawaiya Bagha Bajaiya is a 2013 Indian animated film directed by Shilpa Ranade.
 It is based on the characters Goopy and Bagha created by Satyajit Ray's grandfather Upendra Kishore Roychowdhury.
 The film is inspired from Goopy Gyne Bagha Byne, the first film from Goopy Gyne Bagha Byne trilogy.
 The film was released on 1 March 2019 in India.

 Premise

 Two blundering yet lovable musician protagonists meet ghosts, obtain boons, avert wars, marry princesses and help the common people live happily ever after.